Lee Sun-kyun

 Lee Sun-kyun (March 2, 1975 – December 27, 2023) was a South Korean actor.
-Internationally, he was best known for his role in Bong Joon-ho's Academy Award–winning film Parasite (2019), for which he won a Screen Actors Guild Award along with his castmates.
+Internationally, he was best known for his role in Bong Joon-ho's Academy Award–winning film Parasite (2019), for which he won an Actor Award along with his castmates.
 He received several other awards, including a nomination for an International Emmy Award.

 Lee debuted as an actor in 2000 and starred in TV dramas and musical theatre.
 The dramas Behind the White Tower and Coffee Prince (both 2007) brought Lee mainstream popularity, which he followed with Pasta (2010), Golden Time (2012), and My Mister (2018).
 On the big screen, he was known for his collaborations with director Hong Sang-soo in the arthouse films Oki's Movie (2010) and Nobody's Daughter Haewon (2013).
 His other high-profile films include mystery thriller Helpless (2012), romantic comedy All About My Wife (2012), and action thriller A Hard Day (2014), the latter of which won him the Baeksang Arts Award for Best Actor.

 Following the success of Parasite, Lee continued to take on diverse and critically acclaimed roles.
 He starred in the first Apple TV+ Korean-language series, Dr. Brain (2021), the political drama Kingmaker (2022), the crime thriller Payback: Money and Power (2023), and the psychological thriller Sleep (2023).
 On December 27, 2023, Lee died from suicide at the age of 48.
 At the time of his death, Lee had been investigated for alleged drug consumption.